dvreeze/yaidom/docs/yaidom-tutorial.rst

   val newXmlString = new String(newXmlBytes, "UTF-8")

 Again we see successfully "updated" result XML, where the First_Name and Last_Name elements have been replaced by Name elements.
-Check the ``UpdatableElemLike`` API documentation for more details on "functional updates" in yaidom.
+Check the ``UpdatableElemLike`` and ``TransformableElemLike`` API documentation for more details on "functional updates" in yaidom.

-Functional updates using the appropriate methods in trait ``UpdatableElemLike`` benefit from the safety resulting from a functional style of programming (easy to reason about, thread-safety).
+Functional updates using the appropriate methods in traits ``UpdatableElemLike`` and ``TransformableElemLike`` benefit from the safety resulting from a functional style of programming (easy to reason about, thread-safety).
 Yet they do come with a cost, especially if many functional updates are done on large documents.
 An alternative may be to convert immutable Documents to DOM trees, update them in-place, and then convert back to immutable Documents.
 If these updates are local to a function that is functional from the